chimericdream/worldofpannotia.com/src/_psionic_powers/exhalation-of-the-black-dragon.md

   powerResistance: "Yes"
   powerPoints: 5
   description: |
     You spit forth vitriolic acid, originating from your mouth, at your target.
-If you succeed on a ranged touch attack, the target takes 3d6 points of acid damage.
+If you succeed on a ranged touch attack, the target takes {% die_roll 3 6 0 %} points of acid damage.
   augment: |
-    For every 2 additional power points you spend, this power's damage increases by 1d6 points.
+    For every 2 additional power points you spend, this power's damage increases by {% die_roll 1 6 0 %} points.
 ---